lbrayner/screencast-pipewire-focal/README.md

-Make screencast working on Firefox and wayland with pipewire on focal
+Make screencast working on Firefox, Chromium Snap and wayland with pipewire on focal

 ```bash
 docker build -t screencast-pipewire-focal .